In Australia, CO2 emissions during 2021 have fallen 8.872 megatons, 2.35% compared to 2020.

 Australia belongs to the group of countries that emit the most CO2 per inhabitant.

-Regarding evolution f CO2 emissions per 1000 dollars of GDP, which measures, for the same country, the "environmental efficiency" with which it is produced over time.
-In the last period, Australia, has emitted 0.31 kilos for every $ 1,000 of GDP, a lower figure than in 2019.
+Finally, it is interesting to observe the behavior f CO2 emissions per 1000 dollars of GDP, which measures, for the same country, the "environmental efficiency" with which it is produced over time.
+In the last period, Australia, has emitted 0.29 kilos for every $ 1,000 of GDP, a lower figure than in 2020.